Student Code of Conduct

 Article 6.
 Modifying the Code of Conduct

-Any changes in the Code of Conduct will require majority approval by the Student Leadership Council.
+Any changes in the Code of Conduct, aside from clarifications in process or to align with university policies, will require majority approval by the Student Leadership Council.

 Appendix A: Examples of Code of Conduct Violations